-Mark’s passion for writing began in junior high.
+Mark’s passion for writing began in junior high school.
 Encouraged by his teachers, including now best-selling author Sharon Draper, his eighth grade English teacher, he wrote short stories, dystopian poetry, and even attempted a novel heavily inspired by The Hobbit.

-After high school, Mark served in the US Navy, working on the flight deck of the USS Peleliu fueling helicopters.
+After high school, Mark served in the US Navy, fueling helicopters on the flight deck of USS Peleliu.
 When his enlistment was up, Mark enrolled in the Electrical Engineering program at the University of Cincinnati but bailed out his sophomore year to start working as a freelance computer software developer.
 Today he continues to write code as well as fiction.

 Mark’s debut novel, Dark Ties, was published in April 2017.
-The novel is a psychological thriller that follows a writer who finds himself psychically linked to a serial killer a thousand miles away.
-His second novel, The Andor, is the first book in an epic fantasy series, Legends of Tirmar.
-It was published in November 2017.
+The novel is a psychological thriller/horror story that follows a best-selling author who finds himself psychically linked to a serial killer a thousand miles away.
+His second novel, The Andor, was published in November 2017.
+It’s the first book in an epic fantasy series, Legends of Tirmar.

 When not working behind a desk, Mark teaches people to fly airplanes.
 He’s also an avid cave diver.
-On land, he goes camping almost every month and tries to stay fit by running long distances in preparation for the zombie apocalypse.
+On land, he tries to stay fit by biking and running long distances in preparation for the zombie apocalypse.

-Mark lives in the suburbs of Cincinnati with his wife and two sons.
+Mark lives in the suburbs of Cincinnati with family.